Democratic Gov. Beshear vetoes GOP bill to dismantle DEI efforts at Kentucky's public universities

 Beshear, who is seen as a potential candidate for the White House in 2028, announced his veto in a social media video.
 His forceful defense of diversity initiatives comes as Republican President Donald Trump seeks to end government support for programs promoting diversity, equity and inclusion.

-The DEI-related bill originated in the Kentucky House, and a spokeswoman for House Republicans didn't immediately respond to an email seeking comment on Beshear's veto.
+“Taxpayers should not fund such practices, however well-intended," she said.
+"Historically, America has striven for equal opportunity, not subjective equity, which DEI now pursues through discriminatory missions, hirings and scholarships.”

+Kentucky Senate Democratic Floor Leader Gerald Neal commended Beshear for the veto, saying the bill would "do nothing to improve education in this state, but would instead send a harmful message that diversity is something to be feared rather than embraced.”

-The measure rejected by Beshear would require Kentucky's public universities and community and technical colleges to defund DEI initiatives.
+The measure Beshear rejected would require Kentucky's public universities and community and technical colleges to defund DEI initiatives.
 It also would require the schools to eliminate DEI offices and prohibit them from requiring students or staff to attend DEI training sessions.

 “I’ll always believe that diversity is a strength and never a weakness,” Beshear said in the video from his office at the Kentucky Capitol.
 “That we are better with more voices and more seats at our table.”